North Carolina Highway 66

 North Carolina Highway 66 (NC 66) is a 47.0 mi North Carolina state highway that travels from Horneytown to Johnstown, connecting the towns and communities of eastern Forsyth and Stokes counties.

 Route description

-NC 66 begins at exit 63 of I-74 in Horneytown.
-From there, the highway continues north and meets I-40 at exit 203.
-After NC 66 crosses over the Salem Parkway (US 421), it goes through Central Kernersville and into Walkertown.
-NC 66 continues northwest towards Rural Hall.
-Once NC 66 reaches Rural Hall, it runs parallel to US 52 until King.
-South of King NC 66 heads north towards Gap.
+NC 66 begins with exit 63 of I-74 in Horneytown, which surrounds the southern outskirts of Kernersville, in Southeastern Forsyth County.
+NC 66 continues inside Kernersville, where it comes to the interchange with I-40 (exit 203), before coming to the downtown area.
+Inside downtown, the route comes to the junction with Salem Parkway (US 421).
+NC 66 continues inside the center of downtown before traversing along the northwestern outskirts of the town, where it enters into northeast Forsyth County and traverses parallel with I-74.
+NC 66 enters into Walkertown, where it intersects with US 158 and US 311, in which the two routes gives direct access to the overall center of Winston-Salem and areas north of Walkertown.
+NC 66 briefly traverses the northeast outskirts of Winston-Salem, before continuing northwest into Rural Hall.
+When inside Rural Hall, the route comes to a junction with I-74 (Winston-Salem Northern Beltway), and an intersection with NC 65.
+After traversing inside the downtown area of Rural Hall, NC 66 enters into Stokes County and inside the municipality of King.
+South of central King, NC 66 heads north towards Gap.
 The highway then runs through the mountains of curvy roads until reaching its northern terminus at a Y-intersection with NC 89.

 History

 The first NC 66 was an original state highway.
 It began at NC 60 and NC 65 the current intersection of 4th Street and Cherry Street in Winston-Salem.
 NC 66 then headed north along today's University Parkway to Stanleyville.
 From there, NC 66 continues up to Pilot Mountain.
 In late 1921, NC 66 was extended to NC 89, in Westfield.
 In 1922, NC 66 was rerouted to Mount Airy.
 Then NC 66 went north to the Virginia state line.
 In 1923, NC 66 was rerouted to go from Mount Airy to Virginia State Route 15 at the state line.
 In 1925, NC 66 was rerouted to follow Patterson Avenue into Winston-Salem.
 From there, NC 66 replaced NC 64 to Lexington.
 In 1926, US 121 was assigned the entire routing of NC 66.
 In 1934, US 52 replaced both US 121 and NC 66 in entirety.
 The current NC 66 was designated in late 1934 as a renumbering of NC 661.
 It went from US 52 (old NC 66) in Rural Hall to NC 89 to the north.
 In 1936, NC 66 was routed along US 52 to Stanleyville.
 Then NC 66 was extended to US 421 (current Old Greensboro Road) along new routing.
 Between 1947 and 1949, NC 66 was routed south of Walkertown.
 In 1955, NC 66 was extended along US 421 to Kernersville and then on new primary routing to US 311.